CDCgov/ONT-Seq-analysis/README.md

 ## Introduction

-**ONT/mpoxseqanalysis** is a pipeline that inputs ONT sequencing data of Mpox isolates and performs a reference-based assembly followed by a variant table analysis relative to the reference used.
+**ONT-Seq-analysis** is a pipeline that inputs ONT sequencing data of Mpox isolates and performs a reference-based assembly followed by a variant table analysis relative to the reference used.
 It takes a samplesheet and FASTQ files as input, performs quality control (QC), trimming, alignment, nextclade run to identify viral genetic variants, and produces an extensive QC report.

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->